salaymuhammed3/IT-Lab-Windows-Server-Microsoft-infrastructure/docs/lab-01-ad-dns-domain-controller/03-install-ad-ds-dns.md

-Figure 2: Showing that DC1 (Server name), and lab.local (domain name)
+Figure 2: Showing that DC1 (Server name) is my domain controller